LEAD Program

 Read Joy's Bio

-When Joy is not working to change a girl, a community and the world, she’s spending time with he husband Jasper and her son JT.
+When Joy is not working to change a girl, a community, and the world, she’s spending time with her husband Jasper and her four-year-old son, JT.

 Britney Dent